sithmartyr/jk2PRO_legacy/README.md

 * To add support for a race gametype, similar to racesow in warsow or defrag in quake 3, with player isolation, accounts, & persistent highscores.
 * To enhance the default features & to improve them as needed.

-All features will be able to be configured, so that no gameplay changes will interfere with default JKO settings.
+All features will be able to be configured, so that no gameplay changes will interfere with default JK2 settings.

 ## Compiling
 Use the batch files (cgame.bat, game.bat, etc.) in each module's proper directory to compile the Quake Virtual Machines (*.qvm).